Zibgame/AntiDebugger-Win64/README.md

 * 🧩 **Composable**: each detection technique is isolated and extendable
 * 🧠 **Low-level oriented**: direct interaction with Windows internals (PEB, TLS, threads)
 * ⚙️ **Production-friendly**: minimal overhead, simple API, easy linking
+* ⚔️ **Active defense capable**: can react by killing debuggers and notifying the user

 Typical use cases: